-This course gives the student an opportunity to develop competencies in preparation and principles of design and fitting of wigs and hairpieces.
+Course Description: This course gives the student an opportunity to develop competencies in preparation and principles of design and fitting of wigs and hairpieces.

-СТ CTE Standards and Benchmarks 19 hments.
-Identify and analyze spheres and dimensional shapes using , apes can be combined, subdivided and changed in performing haircuts on a U of factors that influence the determination of strategies necessary to meet individual client needsThe student will be able to 19.01 Determine and identify the geometric shapes color theory and its chemical make-up neces s of artificial hair, including wigs and hairpieces.
-Calculate the relationships of sary to achieve the desired result.
-19.02 Measure client's head form as it relates to th e similarity and proportionality of the individual wig or hairpiece.
-19.03 Cleanse and cut artificial hair utilizing chemic cal theory and practical application necessary to achieve the desired result.
-19.04 Secure and intertwine artificial hair to the sca or hook to achieve the desired style. alp or hair using chemical bonding compound or by interlocking with a needle
+CTE S CTE Standards and Benchmarks 20.0 Identify and prepare hairpieces, wigs and hair attachments.
+Identify and analyze spheres and dimensional shapes using visualization.
+Illustrate ways in which geometric shapes can be combined, subdivided and changed in performing haircuts on a manikin or client.
+Communicate an understanding of factors that influence the determination of strategies necessary to meet individual client needsThe student will be able to: 20.01 Determine and identify the geometric shapes of artificial hair, including wigs and hairpieces.
+Calculate the relationships of color theory and its chemical make-up necessary to achieve the desired result.
+20.02 Measure client's head form as it relates to the similarity and proportionality of the individual wig or hairpiece.
+20.03 Cleanse and cut artificial hair utilizing chemical theory and practical application necessary to achieve the desired result.
+20.04 Secure and intertwine artificial hair to the scalp or hair using chemical bonding compound or by interlocking with a needle or hook to achieve the desired style.
+20.05 Demonstrate ability to create hairstyles by incorporating, attaching and blending hairpieces into the desired hairstyle.

-This course is designed to provide competencies in permanent waving/ reconstruction curl/chemical relaxing.
+Course Description: This course is designed to provide competencies in permanent waving/ reconstruction curl/chemical relaxing.
 Instruction in analyzing the hair, selection of approximate solutions and implements are also provided.

-20.0 Identify and perform permanent waving/reconstruction and curl/chemical relaxing.
+0.1 Identify and perform permanent waving/reconstruction and curl/chemical relaxing.
 Identify the proper chemical to be prescribed and understand the way chemicals affect the hair shaft and skin.
-Be able to demonstrate proper procedure and application of chemicalsThe student will be able to: 20.01 Analyze scalp and hair for skin or hair disease or disorders to avoid adverse reaction and determine that proper chemical for the client.
-20.02 Select appropriate solution and strength, by measuring and mixing, according to hair texture and desired results.
-20.03 Demonstrate knowledge of chemical and physical changes.
-20.04 Demonstrate knowledge of possible adverse chemical reactions to the skin.
+Be able to demonstrate proper procedure and application of chemicalsThe student will be able to: 21.01 Analyze scalp and hair for skin or hair disease or disorders to avoid adverse reaction and determine that proper chemical for the client.
+21.02 Select appropriate solution and strength, by measuring and mixing, according to hair texture and desired results.
+21.03 Demonstrate knowledge of chemical and physical changes.
+21.04 Demonstrate knowledge of possible adverse chemical reactions to the skin.
 Apply a protective barrier cream to avoid client injury.
-20.05 Apply the proper chemicals required for a rearranger or chemical relaxer to achieve desired result.
-20.06 Demonstrate knowledge of the chemical reaction of chemical relaxer or reconstructive curl to determine the necessary processing time.
-20.07 Read, analyze and perform rinsing or shampooing as per manufacturer's instructions to avoid adverse chemical reactions.
-20.08 Demonstrate knowledge of the proper selection of rods and wrapping techniques to achieve desired results.
-20.09 Demonstrate the ability to apply the processing solution for the appropriate time and perform test curl.
-20.10 Demonstrate the ability to rinse, blot, shampoo, and/or neutralize all chemical solutions.
-20.11 Demonstrate the ability to remove rods and apply knowledge of chemicals to condition, normalize and style hair to the desired result and to record the results.
-20.12 Demonstrate chemical knowledge and application of in leave-in treatments and record the results.
+21.05 Apply the proper chemicals required for a re-arranger or chemical relaxer to achieve desired result.
+21.06 Demonstrate knowledge of the chemical reaction of chemical relaxer, reconstructive curl, and smoothing treatments to determine the necessary processing time.
+21.07 Read, analyze and perform rinsing or shampooing as per manufacturer's instructions to avoid adverse chemical reactions.
+21.08 Demonstrate knowledge of the proper selection of rods and wrapping techniques to achieve desired results.
+21.09 Demonstrate the ability to apply the processing solution for the appropriate time and perform test curl.
+21.10 Demonstrate the ability to rinse, blot, shampoo, and/or neutralize all chemical solutions.
+21.11 Demonstrate the ability to remove rods and apply knowledge of chemicals to condition, normalize and style hair to the desired result and to record the results.
+21.12 Demonstrate chemical knowledge and application of in leave-in treatments and record the results.